FATF AML Deficiency List

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Bermuda was undertaken by the Financial Action Task Force (FATF) in 2008.
-According to that Evaluation, Bermuda was deemed Compliant for 9 and Largely Compliant for 10 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 4 of the 6 Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Bermuda was undertaken in January 2020.
+According to that Evaluation, Bermuda was deemed Compliant for 28 and Largely Compliant for 11 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 1 and Substantially Effective for 6 of the Effectiveness & Technical Compliance ratings.

 US Department of State Money Laundering assessment (INCSR)